 The primary purpose of Steam Families is to share games between different accounts, and the majority of users, similar to how we used Library Sharing, will probably create families with their friends rather than actual family members.
 This automatically feels like a massive improvement.

 Steam rolled Steam Families out of beta this September, and they have been living side by side with the legacy Library Sharing for the last month.
 Recently a message has begun appearing under games shared via Steam Library Sharing that says: “This legacy library sharing feature will be retired in early 2025.
 Create or join a Steam Family to keep sharing your games.”
-This shows that Steam is attempting to move away from Library Sharing.
+This clearly shows that Steam is attempting to move away from Library Sharing.

 The move away from this decade-old library-sharing system feels like the right move.
 It looks more efficient and the UI looks more comprehensible.
 Before, to activate Library sharing for a user, you had to log into your Steam account on their device, activate library sharing through your account for the device, and allow the accounts that were recorded using that device to use your library.
 The process was very much not user-friendly and it was almost hidden in the user settings.